Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Evaluation

-Figure \ref{fig:evaluation} demonstrates that the QC-PRAGM++ effectively minimizes costs at each quantum node compared to both the round-robin approach and the random method.
-Indeed, we can observe that, unlike the round-robin approach and the random method, the cost per quantum node is generally close to the average in QC-PRAGM++.
+Figures \ref{fig:fullyconnected_RR_10_RR_Cost_Per_QPUs}, \ref{fig:fullyconnected_Random_10_Random_Cost_Per_QPUs}, and \ref{fig:fullyconnected_PP_10_PP_Cost_Per_QPUs} demonstrate that the QC-PRAGM++ effectively minimizes costs at each quantum node compared to both the round-robin approach and the random method.
+Indeed, we can observe that, unlike the round-robin approach and the random method, the cost at each quantum node is generally close to the average in QC-PRAGM++.
 The reason is that QC-PRAGM++ aims to minimize the total cost, resulting in lower expenses for the quantum nodes.
 This contrasts the round-robin approach and the random method, which allocate as many resources (qubits) as possible to each quantum node, provided its capacity allows it.
 This can lead to higher costs for some quantum nodes, particularly those with larger capacities.
-Consequently, cost spikes are observed on quantum nodes $5$, $12$, and $15$ because they have more capacity than the others.